Daniela Krukower: Biography

-She retired at beginning of 2009/10 season due to lack of motivation after winning gold at 2009 Pan American Judo Championships.
+Krukower retired at beginning of 2009/10 season due to lack of motivation after winning gold at 2009 Pan American Championships.

 Judo

 In 1997, Krukower won a silver medal in judo at U66 at the 1997 Maccabiah Games in Tel Aviv, Israel.

-The highlight of Daniela's career came at the World Judo Championships in Osaka.
-In the final she beat, by ippon, Cuban Olympic gold medalist Driulys González.
-She was not considered a favourite before the championships, but was a known competitor.
-After her win, Daniela became a celebrity in Argentina and a medal hope for the Olympic Games the following year.
+The highlight of Krukower's career came at the 2003 World Championships in Osaka.
+In the final she beat, by ippon, Cuban Olympic gold medalist Driulis González.
+She was not considered a favorite before the championships, but was a known competitor.
+After her win, Krukower became a celebrity in Argentina and a medal hope for the Olympic Games the following year.

-Unlike at the World Championships in Osaka, at the 2004 Olympic Games in Athens Krukower came as big favourite.
+Unlike at the World Championships in Osaka, at the 2004 Summer Olympics in Athens Krukower came as big favourite.
 She won her first two fights by golden score and in the semi-final she faced Ayumi Tanimoto from Japan.
-Early in the fight, following a technique by the Japanese judoka, Daniela broke her hand.
+Early in the fight, following a technique by the Japanese judoka, Krukower broke her hand.
 The extent of the injury was serious and Krukower could not continue in tournament.
-Driulys González her next potential opponent won the bronze medal without a fight.
-In result of the injury the Argentine media call Daniela "Iron Lady".
+Driulis González her next potential opponent won the bronze medal without a fight.
+In result of the injury the Argentine media call Krukower "Iron Lady".

 Krukower went on to compete but managed only continental successes.

-In the judo competition at the 2005 Maccabiah Games, she won a silver medal when 17-year-old Alice Schlesinger defeated her in the final.
+In the judo competition at the 2005 Maccabiah Games, Krukower won a silver medal when 17-year-old Alice Schlesinger defeated her in the final.